wrightcameron/bitburner-scripts/README.md

 ## Requirements

-Download the game BitBurner on Steam
+Download the game BitBurner on Steam, or from your web browser.

+### Development (optional)

+* Python3 - For pushing files to game using local webserver
+* npm - Downloading required packages, for linting

 ## Installation